 מהדורות אחרות - הצג הכל

-admirable affections agreeable amongst ancient answer appears assure beauty believe body built called certainly charms Christian church common considerable Constantinople court covered curiosity dear desire dress easy Emperor English entirely expression extremely eyes face fair figure fine French gardens give gold Grand Greek hands happy head honour husband imagine Italy journey kind King ladies least leave less letter live look magnificence manner marble mind nature never night obliged observe passed passion perhaps Persian piece pleased pleasure present Prince reason received remains rich round seems seen shew side sister sort speak suppose surprized tell thing thought thousand told town travelling true Turkish Turks vast whole woman women write young
+admirable agreeable amongst ancient answer appeared assured beauty believe body built called certainly charms Christian church common considerable Constantinople court covered curiosity dear desire dress easy Emperor English entirely expect extremely eyes face fair fancy figure fine French gardens give gold Grand Greek hands happy head honour husband imagine Italy journey kind King ladies leave less letter live look magnificence manner marble mind nature never night obliged observed occasion palaces particular passed passion perhaps Persian piece pleased pleasure present Prince reason received reflection remains rich round seems seen shew side sort speak suppose surprized taste tell thing thought thousand told town travelling true Turkish Turks vast whole woman women write young

 עמוד 157 - I am patriot enough to take pains to bring this useful invention into fashion in England ; and I should not fail to write to some of our doctors very particularly about it, if I knew any one of them that I thought had virtue enough to destroy such a considerable branch of their revenue for the good of mankind.

 עמוד 115 - I know that post was almost offered to him before.
 At that time he declined it, and I really believe that he would have done well to have declined it now.
 Such a post as that, and such a wife as the Countess, do not seem to be, in prudence, eligible for a man that is asthmatic, and we may see the day when he will be heartily glad to resign them both.